Last updated on: 23 August 2019

 Communicate with the Data subjects

 All data subjects will be informed that we are collecting their personal data, the Categories of Personal Data concerned and the purpose of processing.
-This is to ensure that the data subjects are clear about our collection and process of personal data and such collection and processing are within the data subjects’ reasonable expectation.
+This is to ensure that the data subjects are clear about our collection and processing of personal data and such collection and processing are within the data subjects’ reasonable expectations.

 Please be informed that all data subjects can object to our collection and processing of their personal data at any time, in addition to their rights of requesting for accessing and/or correcting their personal data in our possession.

 We have also implemented appropriate mechanisms, policies and procedures to protect the confidentiality and security of the personal data that we collect and process, as we respect the privacy and related rights of the data subjects relating to such personal data by reducing the risks or potential negative impact of processing including but not limited to data minimisation, de-identification, encryption, restricted access and all other technical security methods and efforts to protect personal data.
 Such protection of the privacy and related rights of the data subjects would enable SCMP GROUP in processing personal data under the legitimate interest legal basis.